KVSlab/turtleFSI/docs/source/verif_perf.rst

 a constant Dirichlet plug flow at one end of the fluid domain and compute the resulting structure deformation and fluid flow along the pipe.
 We present the results obtained at the second time step of the simulation starting from initial rest.
-We demonstrate an adequate scaling up to more than 100 cores, both executing turtleFSI from a module installation or within a docker container (Figure c).
+We demonstrate an adequate scaling using up to 64 cores of one cluster node, both executing turtleFSI from a module installation or within a docker container (Figure c).
 A direct consequence of splitting the geometry in several MPI domains (Figure b) is an increase of the system size associated with the handling of the degree of freedoms along the